Creativity-and-Emotion-Lab/Emotion-transition-Dynamic/README.txt

 ## Python Analysis

-The Python scripts were used for subsequent statistical analyses, including correlation analyses, multiple-comparison correction, and sensitivity analyses.
+Python scripts were used for subsequent statistical analyses, including:

+* Correlation analyses
+* Multiple-comparison correction
+* Sensitivity analyses

 ## Data Availability

-The raw EMA data are not publicly available.
+The raw EMA data are not publicly available due to privacy and ethical considerations.
 Researchers who wish to access the raw EMA data may contact the corresponding author upon reasonable request.